 As part of obtaining reasonable assurance about whether West Carroll Parish Police Jury's basic financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and is included as finding 06-01 in the accompanying schedule of findings and questioned costs.
+The results of my tests disclosed two instances of noncompliance or other matters that is required to be reported under Government Auditing Standards and is included as findings 08-01 and 08-02 in the accompanying schedule of audit findings.

-I noted another matter involving compliance that I have reported to the management of the West Carroll Parish Police Jury, in a separate letter dated June 14, 2007.
+I noted another matter involving compliance that I have reported to the management of the West Carroll Parish Police Jury, in a separate letter dated May 11, 2009.